giellalt/lang-smj/docs/smj.md

 All rule conflicts have been successfully resolved.
 The rule file should be kept that way.
 Look out for conflicts in the compilation process, and resolve them as they appear!

+We describe here how abbreviations in Lule Sami are read out, e.g. for text-to-speech systems.

+At some points we will need the genitives, for approximate numbers.
+Here they are.

+avta
+guovte
+gålmå
+nielje
+vidá
+gudá
+gietja
+gávtse
+avtse
+låge
+lågenanavta
+lågenanguovte

+This is still a dummy file.